MIKBUG, Smithbug, related 6800 ROM monitors

 From Ged Haywood in Oct 2023, I obtained his MIKBUG variant called "BUGGED", and his story of use the the early Motorola 6800 products including the EXORciser.
 Here's a page with his story and here's the early BUGGED codes

-..And another engineer, Lee Hart told me in Oct 2023 about his Motorola EXORciser work, at Eastman Kodak.
+..an engineer of the period, Lee Hart, told me in Oct 2023 about his Motorola EXORciser work at Eastman Kodak.
 He and others designed a film negative image processor & printer for commercial photo printing in the mid-1970's.
 They also relied on paper tape, and later on digital data cassettes via serial terminal.

 Ed Smith's SMITHBUG is another M6800 monitor functionally like MIKbug; it's described below. - Herb